themaninthesuitcase/themaninthesuitcase.github.io/_posts/2019-07-04-andertonsmademedoit.md

 ---
 The other week we went down to visit my Dad for lunch as we often do.
 After lunch, we decided to pop over to [Andertons Music Co][andertons] for a look for something for Middlest&trade; to earn as a reward over the next few weeks/months.

-She's been showing interest in guitar so we picked out a few Squires and Epiphones for her to look at.
-She liked a pink [Squire 3/4 Strat][andertsonsPinkSquire] but ultimately picked a turquoise [Epiphone Les Paul SL][andertonsLPSL].
+She's been showing interest in guitar so we picked out a few Squiers and Epiphones for her to look at.
+She liked a pink [Squier 3/4 Strat][andertsonsPinkSquier] but ultimately picked a turquoise [Epiphone Les Paul SL][andertonsLPSL].

 I was about to put the guitar back on the rack and give her the whole speil about she could have one once she'd earned it when "I can play a D chord"....